VoidFletcher/PathOfExile2-Loot-Filter/README.md

 **--- Stay sane, Exile ---**

 ## Please note that this filter is still a WIP.
-Check back for updates.
+Please remember to update frequently either via the update tool or manually.

 ## 🎯 Features
 - Reflects the Early Access economy as of **December 30, 2024**.